• Skip to primary navigation

 Overhead view of a gluten-free cheesecake baked and resting before being chilled.

 • Use room temperature ingredients. - This is probably the most important step when making cheesecake.
-Having room temperature ingredients help to prevent any lumps.
+Having room-temperature ingredients helps to prevent any lumps.
 It also helps to ensure that you do not have to overwhip your ingredients to get them to blend.

 • Line and lightly grease your springform pan. - I always add a piece of parchment paper to the bottom of my springform pan and lightly grease the sides.